alo7lika/Bharat-Intern_SMS-Classifier/README.md

 This pipeline includes:
 CountVectorizer: Converts the text data into a matrix of token counts.

 TfidfTransformer: Transforms the count matrix into a normalized tf-idf representation.

 MultinomialNB: A Naive Bayes classifier for multinomially distributed data.
 # Model Training and Prediction:

-The pipeline is fitted to the training data, and then used to make predictions on the test data.
+The pipeline is fitted to the training data and then used to make predictions on the test data.
 # Model Evaluation:

 The model's performance is evaluated using accuracy, a confusion matrix, and a classification report.